craftcms/docs/docs/5.x/reference/field-types/matrix.md

 {% endif %}
 ```

-All the code you put within the for-loop will be repeated for each nested entry.
-The current entry will get set to that `nestedEntry` variable we’ve defined, and it will be another <craft4:craft\elements\Entry> model.
+All the code you put inside the `for`-loop will be repeated for each nested entry.
+Each time, `nestedEntry` will be a <craft4:craft\elements\Entry> model populated with that nested entry’s content.

-Here’s an example of what the template might look like for a Matrix field that has four entry types (Heading, Text, Image, and Quote).
-We can handle each entry type separately by checking its `handle`:
+Here’s an example of what the template might look like for a Matrix field that has four entry types (_Heading_, _Text_, _Image_, and _Quote_).
+We can treat each entry type separately by checking its `handle`:

 ```twig
 {% for nestedEntry in entry.myFieldHandle.all() %}